sourcegraph/handbook/content/departments/engineering/bi-weekly-updates.md

   - **Neovim** - [teej](https://github.com/tjdevries)
 - **Cody PLG** - [kevin.chen](https://github.com/chenkc805)

+There's no hard rule on the status update formats but key areas we would like to cover are:
+- Highlights
+- Decisions / risks
+- Requests for input / help
+- Details (optional)

 Key highlights from the status updates that contribute to overall company goals will also be referenced in the **The Git Down** updates.
+The highlights should be shared with the TPM before sending out the updates to a broader audience, TPM will then work with internal comms to identify which ones can be included in the #announce-company update.